 - Amount (exists in PairedPromotion)

-The result of this step will be a set of unit tests that validate that the promotion engine and specific discount works correctly.
+The result of this step is a set of unit tests that validate that the promotion engine and specific discount work correctly.

 - Create 3 promotions with a MinOrderAmount of 1000, 2000, and 3000.
 They will give the discounts 5%, 10% and 15%.